 Water-Wise Gardening Tips

-Perhaps it is global-warming or it's just nature's cyclic fluctuation in rainfall; regardless, there is no denying that many parts of the world are struggling with serious water shortages.
+We are in a period of global-warming, and there is no denying that many parts of the world are struggling with serious water shortages.
 Here in my state, residents are being asked to cut their usage by 25%, and landscape irrigation is allowed only twice a week.
 Heavy rain and snow pack will help, but it will take successive years of it to replenish the depleted groundwater that has sustained us through years of drought.

 Californians have grown used to the sweeping lawns and lush flower beds that came West with migration and have stayed in fashion ever since even though our climate is better suited for our native plants or at least Mediterranean ones.
 When driving through any residential neighborhood, you might notice that nearly every home has a sizable patch of green in its front yard.
 We have managed for nearly a century to sustain these thirsty landscapes until now.
 Does this mean that verdant yards must be replaced with rocks, mulch or chaparral?
 Thankfully, NO!